-To be able to refer to a dialog topic later on, for example in another dialog, a descriptive topic label has to be defined.
+Topic Labeling To be able to refer to a dialog topic later on, for example in another dialog, a descriptive topic label has to be defined.
 Wikipedia provides topic labels in terms of category titles.
 Thus, a topic can be labeled with the title of the Wikipedia category that constitutes the current dialog topic.
 Thereby, the labels do not have to be mentioned during dialog before as they are already existent.
-However, some category titles might need to be changed to more intuitive labels allowing a more humanlike term for a dialog topic.
-The category title "Leisure", for instance, can be replaced by "Hobbies" as the latter provides a more intuitive label for a dialog topic raised in smalltalk conversations.
+However, some category titles might need to be changed to more intuitive labels.
+The category title "Leisure", for instance, can be replaced by "Hobbies" as the latter provides a more humanlike term for a topic raised in smalltalk conversations.